motoko-ayanami/deceiver/README.md

 - Required Python packages:
   - `requests`
   - `termcolor`
-- Use the following browser to export your cookies to json
+- Use the following browser extension to export your cookies to json
   - https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm

  ---